Nursing Schools in Florida

 24 to 1 is the student to faculty ratio.
 This public college charges it's students an average net price of $9,768.
 The full-time teacher rate is 70%.

-Most students complete their degree in 4.27 years.
+Graduates earn an average $42,300 after graduation.
 The student loan default rate of 2.20% is a good sign that graduates can afford their loan payments.
-100% of students are awarded financial aid at this school.
+Students enjoy a student to faculty ratio of 17 to 1.

 The average student takes 4.62 years to complete their degree at Barry University.
 32% of the teachers are full time.
 In their early career, Barry University grads earn an average salary of $39,400.